-- a. form a supervisory committee, - b. pass the Qualifying Examination (described below) - c. write a dissertation proposal, - d. pass a public oral defense of their proposal, which constitutes the General Examination (described below), - e. obtain the supervisory committee's approval of the dissertation proposal, course program, and professional-development portfolio plan - f. submit an application for candidacy:
+- a. form a dissertation committee,

+- b. pass the Qualifying Examination

+- c. write a dissertation proposal,

+- d. pass a public oral defense of their proposal, which constitutes the General Examination (described below),

+- e. obtain the dissertation committee's approval of the dissertation proposal, course program, and professional-development portfolio plan

+- f. submit an application for candidacy: